sklearn-compat/sklearn-compat/README.md

 In this section, we describe succinctly the changes you need to do to your code to support multiple `scikit-learn` versions using `sklearn-compat` as a package.
-If you use the vendorable version of `sklearn-compat`, all imports will be changed from:
+If you use the vendored version of `sklearn-compat`, all imports will be changed from:

 ``` py
 from sklearn_compat.any_submodule import any_function